erszcz/msc-thesis/dfly-multiboot.md

 ## BIOS

-The [BIOS Boot Specification][ext:biosspec] defines the behaviour of a PC (personal computer) just after power on when it is running in _real mode_.
+The [BIOS Boot Specification][ext:biosspec] defines the behaviour of a PC (personal computer) just after power on, when it is running in _real mode_.
-The real mode means that memory addresses are 20 bit wide which allows for addressing up to 1MiB of memory.
+The real mode means that memory addresses are 20 bits wide, which allows for addressing up to 1MiB of memory.
 This must be enough for all software running prior to the processor being switched to _protected mode_.

-The value of _instruction pointer_ register just after the boot up points to a memory region where BIOS and its POST (Power On Self Test) code is located.
-The last thing done by this code is the loading of 512 bytes from the MBR (Master Boot Record -- usually the hard drive) and running the code contained within them.
+Just after the boot up the value of the _instruction pointer_ register points to a memory region where BIOS and its POST (Power On Self Test) code is located.
+The last thing done by this code is the loading of 512 bytes from the MBR (Master Boot Record -- the beginning of the hard drive) and running the code stored therein.

 [ext:biosspec]: http://www.scs.stanford.edu/nyu/04fa/lab/specsbbs101.pdf